Department admissions information

 Department admission requirements

-Students must hold a bachelor's degree from an accredited college or university to be accepted as a graduate student.
+Students must hold a bachelor's degree from an accredited college or university to be accepted as graduate student.
 For full graduate standing, at least 30 credits of undergraduate work in geology and/or related fields must have been completed.
-International students are encouraged to consult with potential advisors to discuss their previous degree and coursework.
+International students are encouraged to consult with potential advisors to discuss their previous degrees and coursework.
 Prior research experiences are recommended, and we encourage you to describe these research opportunities in your personal statement (see required submission items below).

 Students that are admitted to the M.S. in Geological Engineering program from a non-engineering Bachelor of Science degree program will be expected to make up the following undergraduate course deficiencies as a minimum: CE/MECH 241 (Statics), CE 372 (Strength of Materials), and ENGR 360/GE 414/MINE 350 (Fluid Mechanics).
 Students interested in applying to the Geological Engineering program are strongly encouraged to contact the faculty member they are interested in working with—current research topics will largely dictate the amount and type of coursework that needs to be taken and recommended prerequisites.